avithetechy/Pdf-Holmes/README.md

    --> example variables:  openai_api = your openai api key(no need to enclose within quotes)
                            huggingface_api = your hugginface api(no need to enclose within quotes)
 3. need--> ram >= 16gb gpu>= 4gb

+Use Pinecone or FAISS vectorstore according to system capabilities